Engaged and beginning your wedding planning? Sip and Twirl has some suggestions regarding wedding video.Read More

 |Sip and Twirl| Arizona Wedding Planner: Scottsdale Bridesmaid Budgeting 101--What You Do and Don't Pay For /

-It’s no secret that the costs of a wedding add up, and not just for the bride(s) and groom(s)!
+As Scottsdale wedding planners, we have seen the costs of weddings creep higher and higher over the years, and not just for the bride(s) and groom(s)!
 It can be tough to ask your bridesmaids, or anyone in your wedding party for that matter, to pay for certain things, but in our experience as wedding planners, it’s far better for both parties to communicate and set expectations for what is and isn't covered from the beginning.
 To get the conversation started, here are some of the major areas that you’ll want to consider with budgeting for your bridesmaids.